-- 1. developed a profile of the Airport; - 2. identified comparable, resort destination, and competitive airports utilizing the profile of the Airport: - 3. obtained rental rates (and related information) for aeronautical uses from the Airport and identified airports: - 4. analyzed the data obtained from the Airport and identified airports: - 5. analyzed national and regional data; and - 6. developed an opinion of market rent for the proposed Super T-Hangars based on the preceding analysis in conjunction with Limiting Conditions outlined in the Appendix.
+- 1. developed a profile of the Airport; - 2. identified comparable, resort destination, and competitive airports utilizing the profile of the Airport; - 3. obtained rental rates (and related information) for aeronautical uses from the Airport and identified airports; - 4. analyzed the data obtained from the Airport and identified airports; - 5. analyzed national and regional data; and - 6. developed an opinion of market rent for the proposed Super T-Hangars based on the preceding analysis in conjunction with Limiting Conditions outlined in the Appendix.

 In drawing opinions of market rent for the proposed Super T-Hangars, consideration was given to those factors that typically affect market rents for aeronautical properties (e.g., property use, attributes, restrictions, limitations, etc.).
 Beyond this, AMCG's opinion of market rent for the proposed Super T-Hangars has been formed based on a comparative analysis of current rents for aeronautical properties at national, regional, comparable, resort destination, competitive airports, and the Airport.
-It is noteworthy that the rental rates currently being charged at the Airport were not included in the national, regional, comparable, resort destination, or competitive market rents but were utilized as a point of reference to derive the opinion of market rent conveyed in this summary report.
+It is noteworthy that the rental rates currently being charged at the Airport were not included in the national, regional, comparable, reference to derive the opinion of market rent conveyed in this summary report.

 Market rents for off-airport, non-aeronautical properties were not utilized as this approach is highly problematic due to the different types of land use.
-The adjustment between off-airport, non-aeronautical properties and aeronautical-use properties would have to reflect the fact that these uses do not exhibit the same bundle of rights.
-It is very difficult, if not impossible, to determine the adjustment applied to unencumbered off-airport, non-aeronautical rental rates to reflect the constraints imposed by the Federal Aviation Administration (FAA), the airport owner/operator, and/or others pertaining to the development and/or use of aeronautical properties.
+The adjustment between offairport, non-aeronautical properties and aeronautical-use properties would have to reflect the fact that these uses do not exhibit the same bundle of rights.
+It is very difficult, if not impossible, to determine the adjustment applied to unencumbered off-airport, nonaeronautical rental rates to reflect the constraints imposed by the Federal Aviation Administration (FAA), the airport owner/operator, and/or others pertaining to the development and/or use of aeronautical properties.